-Safeguarding Policy Policy is publicly available (on the setting website) and has been reviewed within 12 months (dates on front cover) Policy states the settings commitment to developing a culture of safeguarding and vigilance Includes the definitions, signs and symptoms of the four kinds of abuse and neglect

-Includes the settings guidance on reporting and recording all concerns

-Provides details of the Designated Safeguarding Lead and their Deputies
+Safeguarding Policy Policy is publicly available (on the setting website) and has been reviewed within 12 months (dates on front cover) Policy states the settings commitment to developing a culture of safeguarding and vigilance Includes the definitions, signs and symptoms of the four kinds of abuse and neglect Includes the settings guidance on reporting and recording all concerns Provides details of the Designated Safeguarding Lead and their Deputies

 Outlines the role of the Designated Safeguarding Lead

-Identifies the person responsible for the governance of safeguarding (Safeguarding
+Identifies the person responsible for the governance of safeguarding (Safeguarding Trustee)

-Trustee)

 Policy is clear about how concerns about adults working in the setting are managed

 Policy identifies training opportunities of staff in different roles

 The Policy is clear about how concerns about adults working in the setting are managed

 Policy also includes:

 Up to date information re: teaching pupils about safeguarding

 Details of Early Help local arrangements, including contacts and reasons for referral

-Details of Specific Safeguarding and Child Protection Issues (as per KCSIE 2023): 1
+Details of Specific Safeguarding and Child Protection Issues (as per KCSIE 2023):

-Mental Health Τ
+Mental Health

-Child Abduction / Community Safety Incidents -
+Child Abduction / Community Safety Incidents

 Children in the Court System

 Children Missing Education

 Children with Family Members in Prison

 Child Criminal Exploitation

 Child Sexual Exploitation

 County Lines

 Domestic Abuse

-• Homelessness
+Homelessness

 So-called Honour Based Violence and Signs, symptoms and mandatory

 reporting duty concerning Female Genital Mutilation

 Preventing Radicalisation and the settings duties outlined in the

 CounterTerrorism and Security Act 2015

 Children with Sexually Harmful Behaviour

 Child on Child Abuse

-Statement on Children and Young People who may be particularly vulnerable,
+Statement on Children and Young People who may be particularly vulnerable, Statement on Children and Young People who may be particularly vulnerable,

 including SEND students

-Private Fostering
+Private Fostering A priv

 Looked After Children / Previously Looked After Children

 Work Experience

 Children Staying with Host Families

 Appropriate filtering and monitoring systems on devices and networks.

-Additional Information / Comments

-Site Security

-Points of Access and Physical Security

-How is the site secured?
+·

-now is the site secureu:

-How is access gained by students/parents/visitors

-Is the reception a secure area?
+Additional Information / Comments Site Security Points of Access and Physical Security How is the site secured?
+How is access gained by students/parents/visitors Is the reception a secure area?
 Is CCTV in use / available?
 How is this monitored securely?

-Duty staff/non-timetabled time supervision arrangements
+Duty staff/non-timetabled time supervision arrangements Any concerns regarding current site security arrangements?
+Any concerns regarding current site security arrangements:

-Any concerns regarding current site security arrangements?
-Identification and Management of Visitors What are the signing in arrangements for visitors?
+dentification and Management of Visitors

 What are the signing in arrangements for visitors?

 How are visitors informed of safeguarding arrangements?

+The water visitors in or med of safeguaraning arrangements.

 How are visitors identified?

-What are the uniform requirements? ·
+What are the uniform requirements?

 Additional Information / Comments